 “Someday is here,” Celebrity Cruises CEO and President Lisa Lutoff-Perlo tweeted in the announcement.

-Captain Kate McCue, the first and still only American female captain, will lead the fleet – and the industry – back into operation.
+Captain Kate McCue, the first and still only American female cruise ship captain, will lead the fleet – and the industry – back into operation.

 Celebrity Edge will depart Port Everglades in Fort Lauderdale, setting sail on a seven-night cruise of the Caribbean.
 The CDC approved the cruise after the Celebrity Edge met new standards for providing a healthy cruise experience for its guests and crew.
 All guests over 16 years of age must be vaccinated against COVID-19, as will all on-board crew members, according to Celebrity Cruises.
 After Aug.
 1, all guests ages 12 and up must be vaccinated.